pi-qo/token-generator/README.md

 use PiQo\Token;
 ```

 Then the token is generated when the class is instanciated.
-The default length is 32 bytes, you can use the one you want by supply it to the constructor.
+The default length is 32 bytes, you can use the one you want by providing it to the constructor.

 ```php
 $generated = new Token(64);